JenZ09/Typology/README.md

-# chk_input_form
+# inputclassifier

-`chk_input_form` is a Python utility that analyzes and classifies any given input into its data type and structure.
+`inputclassifier` is a Python utility that analyzes and classifies any given input into its data type and structure.
 It supports a wide range of values, including strings, numbers, booleans, None, NaN, complex numbers, and data containers like lists, tuples, and dictionaries.

 ## Features